strikeraryu/query_police/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add it to the application's Gemfile by executing:

     $ bundle add query_police

-If bundler is not being used to manage dependencies, install the gem by executing:
+If the bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install query_police